texx00/sandypi/docker/readme.md

 This folder contains the server logs.
 These files can be helpfull in understanding issues/problems with the software.
 It is a really good idea to attach these files to Github issues when a problem is reported.

-Another way to see the logs is to use `docker ps` to get the id of the container and then
+Another way to see the logs is to use `docker ps` to get the id of the container and then:

 ```bash
 $> docker logs <container_id>